How to Migrate Your Website to Framer: Step-by-Step Guide

 Pitfall #3: Not Testing Thoroughly on Mobile Devices

-With mobile-first indexing, poor mobile optimisation can hurt both SEO and user experience.
+With mobile-first indexing, poor mobile optimization can hurt both SEO and user experience.
 A site that looks perfect on a desktop may have layout issues or slow load times on mobile.

 Solution: